 - Scalp Scar Camouflage.

 - Scar Revision using MCA Dry Needling

-- Replicating the appearance of missing body parts ie, fingernails after finger tip loss
+- Restorative Tattoo.
+Replicating the appearance of missing body parts. ie the appearance of Nipples after surgical loss

 - Creating Permanent 3D Nipples after breast cancer and mastectomy surgery.
-See my dedicated 3D Nipple site for more info
+See my dedicated Permanent 3D Nipple Tattoo site for more info

 - Relaxing scars and helping them to re-pigment naturally

 - Blending the appearance of scars into the surrounding skin with scar camouflage Micropigmentation

 - Relaxing burn scars so the skin is less distorted and more comfortable